2022 Chevrolet Bolt EUV Trim Levels, Configurations & Comparisons.

 The LT offers some extra storage space up top via a set of roof side-rails.
 Cross-rails can be added here as well.
 On the inside, the LT has access to the Driver Comfort Package.
 This includes an 8-way power driver's seat, heated seats up front and a heated steering wheel with a leather wrap.
 The 1LT has cloth seats while the LT offers available leather-appointed seats.

-Both cars come stock with the same 6-way manual seats up front.
-There's a 60/40 split-folding seat in the rear.
-This can be folded down flat to provide extra cargo space when needed.
-Both vehicles share the same heating and cooling system with its Automatic Climate Control.
+Both cars come standard with 6-way manual seats up front.
+There's also a 60/40 split-folding seat in the rear that can fold down on one or both sides to add cargo and passenger carrying versatility to your vehicle.
+Both cars share the same heating and cooling system with its Automatic Climate Control.
 There's also a cabin air filter to maintain clean, fresh air.

 Both trims come with the Chevrolet Infotainment 3 Plus system.
 This features a large 10.2-inch HD touchscreen.
 There's an AM/FM stereo and six speakers placed strategically throughout the interior for impeccable sound quality.
 The system has Voice Recognition and pass-through of voice commands for hands-free phone calls.
 There's also Bluetooth Technology for streaming of music from smartphones and other devices.